Asian markets follow Wall St higher as recession fears ease

-BEIJING -- Asian stock markets followed Wall Street higher Friday after two Federal Reserve officials said the U.S. economy might avoid a recession and a news report said China might boost construction spending to stimulate its struggling economy.
+BEIJING -- Asian stock markets followed Wall Street higher Friday after two Federal Reserve officials said the U.S. economy might avoid a recession and news reports said China might boost construction spending to stimulate its struggling economy.

-Tokyo's main stock market index gave up some of its gains following the shooting of a former Japanese prime minister, Shinzo Abe, but stayed in positive territory for the day.

-Shanghai, Hong Kong and Sydney also advanced.
+Shanghai, Tokyo, Hong Kong and Sydney advanced for a second day.
 Oil prices declined but stayed above $100 per barrel.

-Wall Street's benchmark S&P 500 index rose 1.5% on Thursday after a member of the Fed panel that sets interest rates, James Bullard, said a “soft landing” for the economy was the most likely scenario.
-Another panel member, Christopher Waller, said “fears of a recession are overblown.”
+Wall Street's benchmark S&P 500 index rose 1.5% on Thursday after a member of the Fed panel that sets interest rates, James Bullard, said a “soft landing” for the economy still was his “base case.”
+Another member of the Fed panel, Christopher Waller, said “fears of a recession are overblown.”

 “Investor recession fears ebbed,” said Robert Carnell and Iris Pang of ING in a report.

-The Nikkei 225 in Tokyo was up 0.6% at 26,654.15 at midday after a gunman shot Abe during a campaign event in the western Japanese city of Nara.
-The index was up 1.4% before the attack.

-Abe, who oversaw an economic stimulus effort dubbed Abenomics, stepped down as prime minister in 2020.

-The Shanghai Composite Index advanced 0.2% to 3,370.28 after Bloomberg News reported China might add 1.5 trillion yuan ($220 billion) to spending on public works construction this year to stimulate economic growth.
-The Hang Seng in Hong Kong added 0.2% to 21,694.17.
+The Shanghai Composite Index advanced 0.2% to 3,370.85 after news reports said China might add 1.5 trillion yuan ($220 billion) to spending on public works construction this year to stimulate economic growth.

 On Wall Street, the S&P 500 rose to 3,902.62 for its fourth daily increase.
 Roughly three-fourths of the stocks in the index gained.